-- 6.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Our staff are alert to these risks. - 6.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day, in line with the BPET Attendance Policy. - 6.3 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+- 5.1 Children being absent from education for prolonged periods on an increasing basis and/or on repeat occasions, and children with unexplainable and/or persistent absences from education, can be an indicator of abuse, neglect and exploitation including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Our staff are alert to these risks. - 5.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate and proactive action including notifying the local authority, particularly where children go missing on repeated occasions on an increasing basis and/or are missing for periods during the school day, in line with the BPET Attendance Policy. - 5.3 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 The school will provide lessons focusing on building children's confidence and abilities rather than simply warning them about all strangers.